Yes, you absolutely read that title right! We’re talking about bathrooms. Restrooms. Loos. Potties.

 Right outside, you’ll also find USB ports in the tree stumps to charge your phones or devices as you wait for your party members.

-While the Tangled restrooms are a quick spot to use in Fantasyland before heading under the bridge into Liberty Square (and Haunted Mansion JUST around the corner!), they’re also an awesome photo location to just hang out (and could be one of the Disney World’s famous selfie walls).
+While the Tangled restrooms are a quick spot to use in Fantasyland before heading under the bridge into Liberty Square (and seeing Haunted Mansion JUST around the corner!), they’re also an awesome photo location to just hang out.

-These restrooms are a LOT newer (like within the past year) and situated right in between the World Showcase and Future World.
+These restrooms are relatively new and situated right in between the World Showcase and Future World.
 Many guests in the past have complained that there weren’t nearly enough restrooms in the World Showcase area, so it’s a great central location for everyone.

 Plus, they’re pretty big so you won’t have to wait in too hefty of a line (usually).
-There are even water fountains and water bottle refilling stations right outside the restrooms so you can hydrate on the go!
-Buuut, if you’re feeling in the mood for some coffee, the new Starbucks is next door too!
+There are even water fountains and water bottle refilling stations right outside the restrooms so you can hydrate on the go, too!

 So, that means you can drink as many Frappuccinos as you want without worrying about being too far away from a restroom! 😉